Thakursim/Thakursim/README.md

 ## I am a Python Intern.

-- 🔭 I’m currently working as Python Intern.
+- 🔭 I’m currently working as Python Developer.
-- 🌱 I’m currently learning
+- 🌱 I’m learning many new things.
 - 📫 How to reach me: simran2010thakur@gmail.com

 ### Connect with me: